wtorricos/SAFEFromScratch/Readme.md

 Program().main [||]
 ```
-Now you can create a WebApplicationFactory that you can use in your unit tests.
+Now you can create a WebApplicationFactory inside tests/Server that you can use in your unit tests.
 ```f#
 type ServerFixture () =
     inherit WebApplicationFactory<Program>()